2010 Winter Olympics: Participating National Olympic Committees

 82 National Olympic Committees (NOC) entered teams in the 2010 Winter Olympics.
 Cayman Islands, Colombia, Ghana, Montenegro, Pakistan, Peru and Serbia made their winter Olympic debuts.
-Also Jamaica, Mexico and Morocco returned to the Games after missing the Turin Games.
+Morocco returned to the Winter games after an 18-year absence, and Jamaica and Mexico returned after 8 years.
+Seven countries, Costa Rica, Kenya, Luxembourg, Madagascar, Thailand, Venezuela and the Virgin Islands which were at the 2006 Games, did not participate in 2010.

 Tonga sought to make its Winter Olympic debut by entering a single competitor in luge, attracting some media attention, but he crashed in the final round of qualifying.

 Luxembourg qualified two athletes but did not participate because one did not reach the criteria set by the NOC and the other was injured before the Games.
 Below is a map of the participating nations and a list of the nations with the number of competitors indicated in brackets.

+Number of athletes by National Olympic Committee

+2,626 athletes from 82 NOCs participated in the 2010 Winter Olympics.

 Sports

-The 2010 Winter Olympics featured 86 events over 15 disciplines in 7 sports.
+The 2010 Winter Olympics featured 86 medal events over 15 disciplines in 7 sports.